18F/handbook/_pages/policies/travel-and-leave-policies/travel-guide-1-book-travel.md

 ***Note** If you've applied for your travel card but haven't received it yet OR your estimated departure is less than 72 hours away, **Call AdTrav at (877) 472-6716 to make your reservations!**

 *If you don't yet have a travel card, hotels will be charged against a personal credit or debit card, but flights or rail will be charged directly to the GSA.*

 ***Also, You'll still need to take action in Concur** about an hour after your call with AdTrav.
-Skip ahead and read on [here]        (/#complete-trip-information) for directions on what you will need to do in Concur.
+Skip ahead and read on [here](/#complete-trip-information) for directions on what you will need to do in Concur.
 [Secure your authorizing official's approval](/secure-approvals/#secure-authorizing-officials-approval) if you haven't done so already.*

 ## How to Book Flight or Rail